xosteve26/UrlShortener/README.md

 - Run the `npm run start` command
 - Open up your browser to access the server thorugh `http://localhost:5000`.

+## Usage
+- The API can be directly accessed through url where the API has been deployed `https://nesrt.herokuapp.com/`
+- The API can be made use of through an API verification tool such as POSTMAN, INSOMNIA etc
 ## Routes
 #### Route to shrink url:
 ```
 @route: /api/url/shrink